celery/celery/docs/getting-started/next-steps.rst

 Here you added the argument 8 that was prepended to the existing argument 2 forming a complete signature of ``add(8, 2)``.

-Keyword arguments can also be added later, these are then merged with any existing keyword arguments, but with new arguments taking precedence:
+Keyword arguments can also be added later; these are then merged with any existing keyword arguments, but with new arguments taking precedence:

 .. code-block:: pycon